 An emerging contaminant is anything in our rivers and lakes that we don’t typically monitor but could adversely impact the health of our water and the human and aquatic life that depends on it.
-Samples collected for this project will be analyzed for over 60 compounds including prescription drugs, antibiotics, herbicides, personal care products, and even vanilla and cinnamon. he cooking products, like vanilla, cinnamon, and caffeine, may not be harmful to humans, but they do demonstrate the link between our kitchens and our surface waters.
+Samples collected for this project will be analyzed for over 60 compounds including prescription drugs, antibiotics, herbicides, personal care products, caffeine and even spices like vanilla and cinnamon.

 Emerging contaminants such as pharmaceuticals, endocrine disrupting compounds, and recreational drugs often enter our rivers and lakes through treated wastewater.
 While we treat our wastewater for many different harmful substances and microbes, most of our water treatment facilities and techniques were not developed with these new and different compounds in mind.
 That means, what you decide to consume or even put down your kitchen sink will eventually make its way into Lake Michigan!

 There seems to be a lot of public awareness about major contamination of waterways from industrial, commercial, or agricultural activities.
 But somehow “those” activities are not connected with our individual human activities.
-“Citizens of the Rivers and Lake Monitoring Program” is a one-year pilot to demonstrate that what you do in your home is DIRECTLY linked to what happens with our water.
-With the help of some amazing volunteers, the project team members (Carroll University, Milwaukee Riverkeeper, Urban Ecology Center, UW-Milwaukee) are sampling the waters of the three rivers (Kinnickinnic, Menomonee, Milwaukee) that feed the Milwaukee Harbor and Lake Michigan and analyzing those samples for commonly used cooking products and pharmaceuticals.
+The one-year pilot program “Citizens of the Rivers and Lake Monitoring Program” demonstrated that what you do in your home is DIRECTLY linked to what happens with our water.
+The sucess of this pilot program has grown into the establishment of the coalition Citizen Leaders Engaged in Aquatic Research Milwaukee (CLEAR MKE) The project team members include members from Carroll University, Milwaukee Riverkeeper, Urban Ecology Center and University of Wisconsin Milwaukee.

 Emerging Contaminants in the Milwaukee River Basin